General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-is the expansion of the light-ray congruence defined at each point of space-time by the derivative of the wave vector ${l}^\alpha$.
+is the expansion of the light-ray congruence defined at each point of spacetime by the derivative of the wave vector ${l}^\alpha$.

-Equation (\ref{m6}) represents the law of propagation for the electromagnetic field tensor along the light ray.
-In general case of $\vartheta\not=0$ the electromagnetic field tensor is not parallel-transported along the light ray.
-It can be shown that the expansion $\vartheta$ of the light-ray congruence is defined by the stationary components of the gravitational field of the isolated astronomical system determined by its mass ${\cal M}$, and spin ${\cal S}^i$, and does not depend on higher-order multipole moments.
-It means that gravitational waves do not contribute to the expansion of the light-ray congruence in the linearized approximation and their impact on $\vartheta$ is postponed to the terms of the second order of magnitude with respect to the universal gravitational constant $G$.
+Equation (\ref{m6}) represents the law of propagation of the tensor amplitude of electromagnetic wave along the light ray.
+In the most general general case, when the expansion $\vartheta\not=0$, the tensor amplitude of the electromagnetic wave is not parallel-transported along the light rays.
+It can be shown that the expansion $\vartheta$ of the light-ray congruence is defined only by the stationary components of the gravitational field of the isolated astronomical system determined by its mass ${\cal M}$, and spin ${\cal S}^i$, but it does not depend on the higher-order multipole moments.
+It means that gravitational waves do not contribute to the expansion of the light-ray congruence in the linearised approximation of general relativity and their impact on $\vartheta$ is postponed to the terms of the second order of magnitude with respect to the universal gravitational constant $G$.

-\subsection{Electromagnetic Eikonal and Light-Ray Geodesics}
+\subsection{Electromagnetic eikonal and light-ray geodesics}